Morris Oxford Series III

 Morris Oxford is a series of motor car models produced by Morris Motors of the United Kingdom, from the 1913 bullnose Oxford to the Farina Oxfords V and VI.
 The manufacture of Morris's Oxford cars, named by W R Morris after the university town in which he grew up, would turn Oxford into an industrial city.

 From 1913 to mid-1935 Oxford cars grew in size and quantity.
 In 1923 they with the Cowley cars were 28.1 per cent of British private car production.
 In 1925 Morris sold near double the number and they represented 41 per cent of British production.
 The model name was recycled in 1948 and lasted almost another 23 years through to 1971 but in this time the market sector and engine-size remained nearly constant between 1476 cc and 1622 cc.

 Aside from the Oxford Sixes and the Oxford Empire models all Oxfords since 1918 have been 12 or 14 HP cars of about 1500 to 1800 cc.

 Saloon

 The Oxford was updated for 1957 with a new fluted bonnet and small rear fins and an optional two-tone paint scheme all announced on 18 October 1956.
 Inside the bench seats trimmed in leather remained but the instrument cluster was revised and a new dished steering wheel fitted.
 The engine now produced 55 hp (41 kW) following an increase in compression ratio though the top speed and acceleration remained the same.
 A semi-automatic, two pedal, "Manumatic" transmission with centrifugal clutch with vacuum operation coupled to gear changes was optional.

-Independent front-suspension with forward torsion bars continued to promise "above average comfort" for the car's occupants.
+Independent front-suspension with forward torsion bars continued to promise "above average comfort" for the car's occupants, It is designed to compete with the Ford Consul Mk2, Austin A55 Cambridge, and the Vauxhall Victor F.